Related

 The 43% Problem

-According to a 2026 report compiled by Stacker from National Alliance for Caregiving data, 43% of family caregivers in the United States are the sole provider of care.
-No sibling rotation.
+According to a 2026 report compiled by Stacker from National Alliance for Caregiving data, 43% of family caregivers in the United States are the sole provider of care.1 No sibling rotation.
 No hired aide.
 No backup plan.
-When they get sick, the system doesn't pause.
-It just frays.
+When a solo caregiver gets sick, the system doesn't pause.
+It frays.

 Start With Your Area Agency on Aging

 There's one in every county in the United States, and most people have never heard of theirs.
-The Eldercare Locator (eldercare.acl.gov or 1-800-677-1116) will connect you to yours by zip code.
-These agencies coordinate free and low-cost services: meal delivery, transportation to medical appointments and home modification assessments, plus caregiver respite.
-They're funded through the Older Americans Act, which means the services exist whether your parent qualifies for Medicaid or not.
+The Eldercare Locator (eldercare.acl.gov or 1-800-677-1116) connects families to the right one by zip code.3 These agencies coordinate free and low-cost services: meal delivery, transportation to medical appointments, home modification assessments, plus caregiver respite.
+They're funded through the Older Americans Act, which means the services exist whether a parent qualifies for Medicaid or not.2

-Respite Care: The Lifeline You Don't Know About
+Respite Care: The Lifeline Few Families Know About

 Respite care is the lifeline most solo caregivers don't know they can access.
-The ARCH National Respite Network (archrespite.org) maintains a locator for respite programs by state.
-Some are free, funded through state grants.
+The ARCH National Respite Network (archrespite.org) maintains a locator for respite programs by state.4 Some are free, funded through state grants.
 Others use a sliding-scale fee.
-Respite can mean an adult day program where your parent spends four to six hours in a supervised, social setting while you work (or sit in your car and stare at nothing, which also counts).
-It can mean a trained volunteer who comes to your home for three hours on a Tuesday so you can go to a doctor's appointment of your own.
+Respite can mean an adult day program where a parent spends four to six hours in a supervised, social setting.
+It can also mean a trained volunteer who comes to the home for three hours on a Tuesday so a caregiver can get to a doctor's appointment of their own.

 Veterans and Medicaid Options

-If your parent served in the military, pay attention here.
-The VA's Program of Complete Assistance for Family Caregivers provides a monthly stipend, access to health insurance and respite care, plus mental health counseling for caregivers of eligible veterans.
-The VA also funds adult day health care and homemaker services through its community-based programs.
-Call the VA Caregiver Support Line at 1-855-260-3274.
-The application process is slow.
-Start it today.
+If a parent served in the military, this section matters.
+The VA's Program of Complete Assistance for Family Caregivers provides a monthly stipend, access to health insurance and respite care, plus mental health counseling for caregivers of eligible veterans.5 The VA also funds adult day health care and homemaker services through its community-based programs.
+The Caregiver Support Line is 1-855-260-3274.
+The application process is slow, so starting early helps.

 For non-veteran families, Medicaid waiver programs in many states fund home and community-based services, including paid family caregiving.
-Fourteen states now allow Medicaid to pay family members (including adult children) to provide care.
-The rules and payment rates vary.
-Your Area Agency on Aging can tell you whether your state participates and how to apply.
+Fourteen states now allow Medicaid to pay family members, including adult children, to provide care.6 The rules and payment rates vary.
+An Area Agency on Aging can confirm whether a given state participates and how to apply.

 The Free Layer: Community

-Now for the layer of support that costs nothing: community.
+Then there's the layer of support that costs nothing.

-Faith communities remain one of the most underused caregiving resources in the country.
-Many churches, mosques, temples, and synagogues have lay ministries or volunteer visitor programs.
-You don't have to be a member.
-A phone call to the church office nearest your parent's home, explaining the situation and asking whether they have volunteers who visit homebound elders, will sometimes yield a weekly visitor, a meal train, or both.
+• Faith communities.
+Many churches, mosques, temples, and synagogues have lay ministries or volunteer visitor programs, and membership often isn't required.
+A call to the office nearest a parent's home can yield a weekly visitor, a meal train, or both.

-Neighbors are another resource, but you have to ask.
-This is the part most solo caregivers resist.
-Asking feels like admitting defeat.
-It's not.
-It's building infrastructure.
-And here's the thing: a specific ask works better than a general one.
+• Neighbors.
+A specific ask works better than a general one.
 "Could you check on my mom on Wednesday afternoons between 2 and 4?" gets a yes more often than "Let me know if you can ever help."
-People want to help.
-They just don't know what help looks like until you define it.
+People want to help; they just need the help defined.

-Online platforms have formalized this.
-Lotsa Helping Hands (lotsahelpinghands.com) and CaringBridge let you create a care calendar where friends and extended family can sign up for specific tasks: driving to appointments, bringing meals, sitting with your parent for an afternoon.
-The tool does the coordination so you don't have to send fifteen individual texts.
+• Care-calendar platforms.
+Lotsa Helping Hands (lotsahelpinghands.com) and CaringBridge let friends and extended family sign up for specific tasks.
+The tool handles the coordination instead of fifteen separate texts.

 The Sibling Conversation